On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: The homology coefficient

-In fact, the finite cover with positive first betti number exists by the result of Agol and Wise \cite{Ago13, Wise21}, and the uniqueness of $\pm \lambda \in \Zx/\{\pm1\}$ follows from \autoref{RMK: betti number 0}.
-In addition, the homology coefficient does not depend on the choice of the finite cover $M'$ as justified by the following lemma.
+The finite covers with positive first betti numbers exist by the result of Agol and Wise \cite{Ago13, Wise21}, and with the finite covers $M'$ and $N'$ fixed, the uniqueness of $\pm \lambda \in \Zx/\{\pm1\}$ follows from \autoref{RMK: betti number 0}.
+To justify that the homology coefficient is well-defined, the following lemma is involved to show that $\coef(f)$ does not depend on the choice of the finite cover $M'$.

 \begin{lemma} The homology coefficient in \autoref{DEF: homology coefficient} is well-defined.
 To be precise, under the setting of \autoref{DEF: homology coefficient}, suppose $M''$ and $N''$ is another pair of $f$--corresponding finite covers of $M$ and $N$ with $b_1(M'')=b_1(N'')>0$, and likewise, denote $f'': \widehat{\pi_1M''}\to \widehat{\pi_1N''}$ as the restriction of $f$ on $\widehat{\pi_1M''}$.
-Then $f''$ is also $\lambda$-regular. \end{lemma} \begin{proof} The proof relies on the following sub-lemma. \free{\mathrm{free}} \begin{sublemma} Let $G$, $H$, $K$, $L$ be finitely generated groups, and let $p: G\rightarrow K$ and $q: H\rightarrow L$ be group homomorphisms such that $p(G)$ has finite index in $K$ and $q(H)$ has finite index in $L$.
+Then, $f''$ is also $\lambda$-regular. \end{lemma} \begin{proof} The proof relies on the following sub-lemma. \free{\mathrm{free}} \begin{sublemma} Let $G$, $H$, $K$, $L$ be finitely generated groups, and let $p: G\rightarrow K$ and $q: H\rightarrow L$ be group homomorphisms such that $p(G)$ has finite index in $K$ and $q(H)$ has finite index in $L$.
 Suppose $f: \widehat{G}\to \widehat{H}$ and $g: \widehat{K}\to \widehat{L}$ are continuous homomorphisms such that the following diagram commutes.

 If $f$ is $\mu$-regular for some $\mu\in\Zx$, then $g$ is also $\mu$-regular. \end{sublemma} \begin{proof} Denote $p_\ast: \ab{G}_{\free}\to \ab{K}_{\free}$ and $q_\ast: \ab{H}_{\free}\to \ab{L}_{\free}$.
 Then, through the isomorphisms in \autoref{PROP: abelianization}, $\widehat{p}_{\ast}:\tensor \ab{G}_{\free} \to \tensor \ab{K}_{\free}$ is decomposed as $1\otimes p_\ast$, and $\widehat{q}_\ast:\tensor \ab{H}_{\free}\to \tensor \ab{L}_{\free}$ is decomposed as $1\otimes q_\ast$.
 According to \autoref{LEM: free part}, we assume that $f_\ast:\tensor \ab{G}_{\free} \to \tensor\ab{H}_{\free}$ is decomposed as $\mu\otimes \phi$.
 Then the naturalness of the isomorphisms in \autoref{PROP: abelianization} implies a commutative diagram of $\widehat{\Z}$-modules.